 On July 1414, Huss would lean brilliantly upon the Lord.
 The day opened with a reading of the chargers against Huss.
 Once again, the court prevented Huss from being able to answer the charges against him.
 Huss refused again refused to recant and prayed for Jesus to give him mercy.
 The Archbishop of Milan and the Bishop Constance then defrocked Huss removing his priestly clothes.
 The two church officials demanded that Huss repent.
 The Bohemian refused saying, “I do not fear this thing least I be found a liar in the eyes of the Lord and also lest I sin against my conscience and God’s truth.”
 After Huss’ hair was cut and a dunce cap was placed over his head, Huss walked to the stake.
 As the executioners pilled wood around, Huss sang the psalms.
 When the flames reached Huss’s body, he said, “Christ the Son of the living God have mercy upon me.
 As the flames reached his head Huss and claimed his life, Huss declared, “Lord, into thy hands I commend my spirit.”

 Though long dead, Huss continues to live on.
-Luther discovered him in 1519 and found great encouragement.
-We would all do well to discover Huss afresh in the modern era.
-The faith Huss preached, defended and died for is the apostolic faith delivered once for all.
-Because men and women like him and Luther risked their lives for the gospel, we continue to have access to the faith.
+Luther noted that the man the Catholic church had hoped to “obliterate forever” has continued to shine forth “which such glory that his cause and his teaching have to be praised before the whole world.”
+This generation should continue to glory in the testimony of Huss for the faith Huss preached, defended, and ultimately died for is the apostolic faith delivered once for all.
+Because men and women like Huss and Luther risked their lives for the gospel, we have access to the apostolic faith today.
 We are some of the “many children of the Lord” whom Huss hoped to reach through his death.
 Indeed, we are all Hussites.